graemeniedermayer/augmented_reality_SD/README.md

 launch proxy pass server from the project root directory.

 `python proxy_pass_server.py`

-once these two server are running you should be able to go to the [webapp](https://graemeniedermayer.github.io/augmented_reality_SD/frontend/auto1111.html) and start using it immediately.
-You can also host this webxr app independently.

 #### do on android phone
 launch [webapp](https://graemeniedermayer.github.io/augmented_reality_SD/frontend/auto1111.html) in portrait mode (I haven't done all the corrections for landscape mode.)